(Top)

 How to engage passersby

-(The information here is at a high level of detail, in case that is helpful.
+(The information here is highly detailed, in case some of it is helpful to you.
 However, it is important to emphasize that “just doing it” is the best policy!
 It will be okay, and you will learn a lot of useful things quickly.)

 1. Offer flyers to anyone who is not buried in their phone or in a conversation